Newsletters & Reports

 For the School

-Fr 19th
+Fr 28th

 8.00am St P’s

-Weekday in ordinary time
+Weekday in Ordinary Time

 (Each Saturday during term time there are confessions and a Holy Hour from 4.30pm with Benediction at 5.15pm)